microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/schedule-put-timesoff.md

 | Authorization  | Bearer {token}.
 Required.  |
 | Content-Type  | application/json  |

+## Request body

+In the request body, supply a JSON representation of a [timeOff](../resources/timeoff.md) object.

 ## Response

-If successful, this method return a `200 OK` response code and a [schedulingGroup](../resources/schedulinggroup.md) object in the response body.
+If successful, this method return a `200 OK` response code and a [timeOff](../resources/timeoff.md) object in the response body.

 ## Example